spacecowboy/AndroidTutorialContentProvider/readme.md

 </menu>
 ```

-Inflate the menu and OnClick method in *PersonListActivity*:
+Inflate the menu and click handler in *PersonListActivity*:

 ```Java
 	@Override